mas-bandwidth/udp/010/README.md

 Rewriting it in rust won't help you.

-1. Work out how much it costs,
+1. Work out how much it costs
-2. Prototype it, load test it and verify assumptions
+2. Prototype it, load test it and really understand the problem
-3. Don't be afraid to break the rules to get it to scale the way you want :)
+3. Break all the rules :)